windicss/nuxt-windicss/README.md

 ],
 ```

-This module won't work with @nuxt/tailwind, you will need to remove this module.
+This module won't work with `@nuxtjs/tailwindcss`, you will need to remove it.

 ```diff
 buildModules: [